hanschen/vim-ipython-cell/README.md

 ~~~

-See note in the previous section about defining code cells within statements
+See note in the previous section about defining code cells inside statements
 (such as cell 4 inside the `for` loop in the example above).